stackhpc/ansible-slurm-appliance/ansible/roles/compute_init/README.md

     More generally, there is nothing to stop any group var depending on a "{{ hostvars[] }}" interpolation ...

-    Currently, the only functionality this has been problematic for is setting the control node address for the slurmd node, which has been done using the (metadata-provided) IP, given this is needed to do the NFS mount anyway in the absence of working internal DNS.
+    Currently, this has been worked around for the following cases:
+    - The inventory hostname for the control node, indirected via `.api_address` in the above hostvars.
+This is needed for the default nfs configuration and the slurmctld namne.
+For compute-init this has been Defined using "{{ groups['control'] | first }}" as the hostvars do include the groups.